sreyavaidya/Visitor-Management-System/README.md

 # PHP based-Visitor Management System

-<p>VMS or Visitor Management System is an utility for the 'gate' guards who have to maintain a bulky and a very-hard-to-maintain record books for all the visitors that visit the college for their various reasons.</p>
+<p>VMS or Visitor Management System is an utility for the receptionists who have to maintain a bulky and a very-hard-to-maintain record books for all the visitors that visit the company for their various reasons.</p>

 <p>VMS has 4 sub- sections, Front Page (Home), Add Visitor (for adding new visitors), View Data (for getting the visitor details - all fields) and a Logged out Visitor page that shows Logged out visitor data for the present day!</p>